-Fertilize it once a week from spring to fall with a 20-20-20 plant food, mixing 1/4 teaspoon of the crystals into 1 gallon of water.
-Always follow label instructions.
+Fertilize it once a week from spring to fall with a 20-20-20 plant fertilizer, mixing 1/4 teaspoon of the crystals into 1 gallon of water, or according to label directions if they vary from this rate.
+Always follow label instructions, which vary among products.
 If possible, move the plant outdoors during the summer, setting it in shade at first, and gradually accustoming it to full sun.

 Outdoor Bamboo Orchid Location